Happy-Fans/erc20-token/README.md

 # HAPPY ERC20 Token Contract

-The HAPPY ERC20 token contract running on the Ethereum blockchain.
+The HAPPY ERC20 Token contract deployed on the Ethereum blockchain.

 ## Ethereum